 We offer industry internships to PhD students in various disciplines across our two Colleges - the College of Science, Health and Engineering (SHE), and the College of Arts, Social Sciences and Commerce (ASSC) - through our collaboration with APR.Intern, Australia’s leading internship program facilitating short-term research projects completed by postgraduate research students across all study disciplines and business sectors to deliver research solutions for industry.

-The internships are approximately 4-5 months duration and they focus on clearly defined research projects within industry organisations.
+The internships are 3 - 6 months duration and they focus on clearly defined research projects within industry organisations.
 Possible host organisations include private sector, government, and not-for-profit organisations in a variety of fields.